-- income taxes for the three most recent tax years
+- Income taxes for the three most recent tax years

-- past due child support and alimony
+- Past-due child support and alimony

-- student loans
+- Student loans

-- fines and restitution in a criminal case
+- Fines and restitution in a criminal case

 These debts will not be discharged if a creditor objects to their discharge:

-- debts from willful and malicious acts
+- Debts from willful and malicious acts

-- some recent credit charges for cash advances or luxury goods or services
+- Some recent credit charges for cash advances or luxury goods or services

-- debts due to embezzlement, larceny, breach of fiduciary duty
+- Debts due to embezzlement, larceny, breach of fiduciary duty

-- debts you don’t list on your bankruptcy paperwork
+- Debts you don’t list on your bankruptcy paperwork

 Even your car and your house loans will be discharged in a Chapter 7 case, but your creditor will still have a right to take and sell your collateral.
-If you want to keep the property that that secures a loan, you’ll have to continue paying for it until the loan is paid in full, even after your bankruptcy case is over.
+If you want to keep the property that secures a loan, you’ll have to continue paying for it until the loan is paid in full, even after your bankruptcy case is over.

 You will probably enter into a reaffirmation agreement in which you and the creditor agree that the loan will not be discharged, and you will continue to be liable on the debt.
 If you later default, the creditor will have at its disposal the full range of collection actions just as if the debt were never a part of the bankruptcy case.

-If a creditor is asking you for money after your bankruptcy case is discharged, contact your consumer bankruptcy attorney immediately.
+If a creditor is asking you for money after your bankruptcy case has been discharged, contact your consumer bankruptcy attorney immediately.
 Your attorney will help you determine whether the debt was discharged.
-If it was discharged, and the creditor is acting in violation of the discharge injunction, your attorney will contact the creditor, either formally or informally, to demand that the creditor stop collection activity.
+If it was discharged, and the creditor is acting in violation of the discharge injunction, your attorney will contact the creditor, either formally or informally, to demand that the creditor stop the collection activity.